Christadelphians: Practices and worship

 Only baptised (by complete immersion in water) believers are considered members of the ecclesia.
 Ordinarily, baptism follows someone making a "good confession" (cf. 1 Tim.
 6:12) of their faith before two or three nominated elders of the ecclesia they are seeking to join.
 The good confession has to demonstrate a basic understanding of the main elements – "first principles" – of the faith of the community.
 The children of members are encouraged to attend Christadelphian Sunday schools and youth groups.
 Interaction between youth from different ecclesias is encouraged through regional and national youth gatherings, conferences and camping holidays.

 Christadelphians understand the Bible to teach that male and female believers are equal in God's sight, and also that there is a distinction between the roles of male and female members.
 Women are typically not eligible to teach in formal gatherings of the ecclesia when male believers are present, are expected to cover their heads (using hat or scarf, etc.) during formal services, and do not sit on the main ecclesial arranging (organising) committees.
 They do, however: participate in other ecclesial and inter-ecclesial committees; participate in discussions; teach children in Sunday schools as well as at home, teach other women and non-members; perform music; discuss and vote on business matters; and engage in the majority of other activities.
 Generally, at formal ecclesial and inter-ecclesial meetings the women wear head coverings when there are acts of worship and prayer.

 There are ecclesially accountable committees for co-ordinated preaching, youth and Sunday school work, conscientious objection issues, care of the elderly, and humanitarian work.
 These do not have any legislative authority, and are wholly dependent upon ecclesial support.
 Ecclesias in an area may regularly hold joint activities combining youth groups, fellowship, preaching, and Bible study.

-Christadelphians refuse to participate in any military (and police forces) because they are conscientious objectors (not to be confused with pacifists).
+Christadelphians refuse to participate in any military or police force because they are conscientious objectors (not to be confused with pacifists).

-Most Christadelphians do not vote in political elections, as they take direction from Romans 13:1–4, which they interpret as meaning that God puts into power those leaders he deems worthy.
-To vote for a candidate that does not win an election would be considered to vote against God's will.
-To avoid risk of such conflict, most Christadelphians abstain from voting.

 There is a strong emphasis on personal Bible reading and study and many Christadelphians use the Bible Companion to help them systematically read the Bible each year.